DebadityaShome/debaditya-portfolio/content/home/experience.md

       * Projects include Tweet based emotion recognition API, Big-5 personality classication API, Facial expression recognition, Receptive audience recommendation system.
       * Reduced the AWS costs by 60% by shifting the backend to a serverless architecture with multiple Lambda functions, DynamoDB, Timestream and S3.
       * Single handedly created end-to-end ML pipelines with all models beyond 95% accuracy along with efficient monitoring of out of training distribution inference events.
-      * **Currently working only as a part-time maintainer of the AWS and data science backend of Relevense from September 2021, discontinued being full-time for exploring roles focused particularly on Computer Vision research**.

   - title: Lead Machine learning Engineer
     company: Omdena